Activity

 Whatever activities you decide to do, keep a diary or log of how the project is going and how your time is helping nature near you.

-This activity can be done as part of Wild Challenge.
+This Helping Nature activity can be completed as part of Schools or Families Wild Challenge.
 Each action you take for nature brings you a step closer to a Gold award.
 Ready to take on the challenge?